Why September is the best time to visit Crete

 One of the most unforgettable experiences you can have in Crete is a road-trip adventure!
 This way, you can explore most of the beauties of the long island: from the unspoilt nature of its stunning coasts to its beautiful mainland with mountains, forests and gorges.
 In general, Crete has a good road network with safe highways, destined even for the less experienced divers.

 On a road trip, you can visit all major cities across Crete.
 We recommend driving from west to east and take the tour: Chania - Rethymnon - Heraklion - Agios Nikolaos - Sitia.
-Also, don’t miss a visit to Ierapetra and Sfakia on the southern coast.
+Don't forget to also explore Ierapetra and Sfakia on the southern coast.

-In September, there’s a lot less traffic on Crete’s streets, so you can have a more comfortable road trip, move around faster and visit more areas.
+In September, there’s a lot less traffic on Crete’s streets, so the road trip will be extra comfortable, and you will be able to move around faster and visit more areas.
 As the island is less crowded, you can also book accommodations in different locations much easier.

 Tip: wondering how to travel to Crete to start your road trip?
 Check our complete guide on how to get to Crete